-Longevity risk is defined as the risk of change in the value of insurance liabilities, due to a lower mortality rate in the insured population than expected.
+Longevity risk is defined as the risk of change in the value of insurance liabilities, due to a longer lifeexpectancy (a lower mortality rate) in the insured population than expected.

 This risk is material for DKV Belgium, because on average, the levelled premium charged for elderly persons is lower than the corresponding theoretical risk premium.
-Hence, if elderly persons live longer than expected, DKV Belgium's profit will be lower.
+Hence, if elderly persons live longer than expected, this will have a negative impact on DKV Belgium's profit.